 Lo-fi, low-cost (in most cases) and eco-friendly – the very essence of sustainable and local travel – farm-stays are proof that you don’t have to spend a fortune to have a fantastic family holiday or break.
 Staying on a farm is an especially good option for those with very young kids, who adore being able to pet and feed – and perhaps even milk – resident animals and to run free in the fresh air.

-Feather Down Farms are hugely popular in the UK but if you fancy a short hop over to the Continent, you’ll also find them in various locations in France and the Netherlands.
+Feather Down Farms are hugely popular in the UK.
 An alternative in Italy is an agriturismo, combining farming with hospitality amidst beautiful landscapes.

 Farm-stays may consist of cottages converted from barns and other old agricultural buildings or offer ‘glamping’ accommodation such as safari-style tents and yurts.
 At many, guests have the option of helping with farm tasks, from animal feeding to egg collecting, and can cook home-grown produce from on-site honesty shops.